 Do you miss your joyful free spirit and miss your carefree, playful self?

-Have you always thought it'd be fun to be able to sit at a piano and really
+...have you always thought it'd be fun to be able to sit at a piano and

-I can help put these things together for you, help you find your flow again and proceed with clarity.
+I can help put these things together for you.

 We’d get along great if...